julienreszka/julienreszka/notes/10-Popular-Sales-Principles-DEBUNKED.md

 It's much more important to stay professional and avoid being overly friendly or familiar with customers.
 Customers will appreciate the professionalism and respect that you show them.

+### Real life examples

+#### Hermes

+Hermes is a luxury brand selling high-end leather goods and accessories.
+They are known for their impeccable craftsmanship and attention to detail, which is reflected in their products' quality and design.

+Their sales representatives are trained to maintain a level of professionalism that aligns with the prestige of the brand.
+They prioritize delivering a high-end experience without being overly friendly or pushy, allowing the products to speak for themselves while providing impeccable service.
+This approach helps maintain an aura of exclusivity and professionalism that resonates with their clientele.

 ## ~Be Confident~

 In theory, confidence is important in sales because customers want to know that they are dealing with someone who knows what they're talking about.